andyl/vagrant_base/README.md

 - you can move your VM between desktop and datacenter
 - you can run many independent VMs on a production host

-We provide VM images that are pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.  The machine images are extensible and customizable.
+Our VM images are pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.  The machine images are extensible and customizable.

 This tooling is optimized for research and software development.
 For production, use performance-oriented tools like KVM / Firecracker / Docker.